morepath/morepath/doc/superpowers.rst

 --------------

 Since Morepath knows about your models, it can generate links to them.
-If you have a model instance (for instance through a database query), you can get a link to it by calling :meth:`morepath.Request.link`::
+If you have a model instance (for example through a database query), you can get a link to it by calling :meth:`morepath.Request.link`::

   request.link(my_model)